 Except as otherwise noted in this chapter, or unless specifically prohibited by PBV program regulations, the PHA policies for the tenant-based voucher program contained in this administrative plan also apply to the RAD PBV program and its participants.
 This chapter is intended to address requirements specific to the RAD PBV program only.
+See Exhibit 18-1 for information on projects to which the PHA has attached RAD PBV assistance.

 18-I.D.
-RELOCATION REQUIREMENTS [Notice PIH 2016-17]
+RELOCATION REQUIREMENTS